ainergiz/oracle/docs/debug/remote-chrome.md

   ```
   Leave it running; verify with `lsof -nP -iTCP:49810 -sTCP:LISTEN`.
 - Sign into ChatGPT in the VM’s Chrome profile used by the service so model switching succeeds.
 (Currently we rely on host cookies only; client cookie shipping is disabled.)
 - If cookie loading keeps failing under SSH/nohup, start `oracle serve` from a GUI macOS session or switch to Node 20 to avoid Keychain issues.
+The service now exits early after opening chatgpt.com when no cookies are present—log in, then restart it.
 - Retry local command above; ensure service logs show incoming /runs and that the login probe passes (no login button).
 - Optional: switch to a fresh port/token (`oracle serve` with no args) to avoid lingering listeners.
 - Code change (2025-11-20): `loadChromeCookies` now probes the macOS Keychain with a timeout and fails fast instead of hanging when Keychain access is denied.
 Remote runs should now emit a clear error instead of a socket hang up if the service can’t read Chrome cookies; re-test the SSH/nohup scenario.